junxit/us-congress-bills-115/bill.md

     - **(D)** in subclause (II), as so redesignated, by striking the period at the end and inserting the following:
       > , including—
       > - **(aa)** the means by which employees may seek review of any allegation of reprisal, including the roles of the Office of the Inspector General, the Office of Special Counsel, the Merit Systems Protection Board, and any other relevant entities; and
-      > - **(bb)** general information about the timeliness of such cases, the availability of any alternative dispute mechanisms, and avenues for potential relief.
+      > - **(bb)** general information about the timeliness of such cases, the availability of any alternative dispute mechanisms, and avenues for potential relief.;

     - **(E)** by adding at the end the following:
       > - **(ii)** assist the Inspector General in promoting the timely and appropriate handling and consideration of protected disclosures and allegations of reprisal, to the extent practicable, by the Inspector General; and